Dog Food Types & Cost Comparison

 Prior to commercial food production, dogs were often fed table scraps and leftovers.
 Today, commercially-produced fresh foods have entered the market as a new alternative to traditional wet and dry foods.
 Though processing levels and ingredient quality vary among brands, fresh foods are cooked but are not typically processed into a uniform format like dry and wet foods.

-Some fresh foods use human-grade ingredients, including whole cuts of meats, vegetables, and grains.
+Some fresh foods use visible, quality ingredients, including whole cuts of meats, vegetables, and grains.
 Most have lower or no preservatives compared to dry and wet foods, and commercial varieties are usually fortified with needed essential oils and nutrient blends.
 Fresh foods must be refrigerated or frozen and are not designed to be stored as long as other food types.
 Homemade foods (whether specifically prepared for dogs or leftovers) are considered fresh foods.

 Dry dog food, also known as kibble, is the most common form of food on the market.
 Available at virtually any price point from the ultra affordable to premium organic foods, kibble’s primary distinction is in how it is produced and how that process affects shelf life.
 Typical kibble is made by blending and cooking large batches of grains, proteins, vitamins, fiber, and other ingredients together at extremely high pressure and temperature to form a uniform mixture.
 That mixture is then extruded or pressed and cut into individual pieces before being baked further to lower the moisture content to 8-12%.